JenniferPylko/openlore/README.md

   - The dragon-god breathes slowly in its sleep, enchanting the air that exits its lungs.
 Open Lore is a single one of these enchanted exhalations.
 - Open Lore's cosmology is built to be extremely flexible, including universes with highly variable laws of physics.
 In the circumstance that a setting truly cannot be represented within Open Lore's multiverse, it almost certainly can exist in a separate existential spark.

-Within the Open Lore multiverse, [the creation myth](cosmology/creation.md) describes the first deity within the spark, and how it acted as a seed for countless realms to crystallize from the primordial ether.
+Within the Open Lore multiverse, [the creation myth](stories/creation.md) describes the first deity within the spark, and how it acted as a seed for countless realms to crystallize from the primordial ether.

 ## How would someone learn more?

 To get started learning the cosmology, check out [multiverse structure](cosmology/introduction.md).
 For a reference of taxa, see [taxonomy](taxonomy/introduction.md).
+For stories that take place within the Open Lore multiverse, [go here](stories/introduction.md).

 Right now, there are 2 primary settings, or [conduits](cosmology/conduits/introduction.md), with a list of genres they'd be suitable for:
 - [Abrecis](cosmology/conduits/abrecis/introduction.md)